 He observed how most other investment companies at that time were using salesmen to pitch investment securities to customers, and most of these sales pros worked on commission.
 Thus, they were motivated to sell securities that maximized their own income.

-But at the time, this new business strategy outraged firms using the traditional approach.
-Undeterred, Schwab pressed forward and continued to empower customers to make their own investment choices, always emphasizing technology as a helpful aid.
+At the time, Schwab’s strategy outraged firms using the traditional approach.
+But he didn’t care.
+Schwab pressed forward and continued to empower customers to make their own investment choices, always emphasizing technology as a helpful aid.

 The company was bought by Bank of America in 1981, but then Charles Schwab bought it back six years later and went public.
 In 2019, Charles Schwab acquired TD Ameritrade, and kept that company’s platform active for their customers.